ghifarit53/varsity-codes/readme.md

-For the book, I can't guarantee the solutions will be correct because the problem itself is not quite descriptive in my opinion (like, some problems have input and output example but some others not).
+For the book, I can't guarantee the solutions will be correct because the problem itself is not quite descriptive in my opinion (like, some problems have input and output example but some others are not).

 ## i have question about a particular code

-Feel free to open a new issue and describe your question there, along with the corresponding URL to the source code.
+Feel free to open a new discussion and describe your question there, along with the corresponding URL to the source code.
 I will try my best to explain them to you.